10 Steps to get from an Idea to Funding

 - Attend a Grant Writing Workshop put on by experienced grant writers.
 Dr. Karin Wiburg will offer a grant writing workshop on February 26, 2016.
 Hopefully we can have more workshops and even focus on resources of different agencies.

 - Use available resources to find possible Requests for Proposals (RFPs).
-Get on The Grid, go to the Grant Writing Resources on the web-site like grants.gov.
+Go to the Grant Writing Resources on the web-site like grants.gov.
 Learn how to search for the appropriate funding opportunities.
 Explore Foundations as well as state and national funding sources

 - Once you have found an RFP you want to write for, IMMEDIATELY send a copy of the RFP to your Research Administrator (Dawn Gonzales or Veronica Bulla), and to the Associate Dean for Research